Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

+Please do not attempt to capture the animal.
+Many bites occur when unfamiliar humans approach or try to handle distressed animals, Please contact Animal Control (903) 988-4120.
 When calling the City of Kilgore Animal Control (903) 988-4120, about a stray animal, please give a detailed description of the animal (breed, color, size, collar, tags, etc).
 If you know where the stray animal belongs, let us know the address so we can make contact with the owner.
-Please provide your name, phone number and/or address in case the Animal Control Officer needs to get more information from you about your complaint.
+Please provide your name, phone number and/or address in case the Animal Control Officer needs to get more information.
 Your information will be kept confidential.

 Immediately contact Animal Control and the Animal Care and Adoption Center in Longview TX to see if your pet has been brought in.
 If your pet is not there, file a lost pet report with the staff.
 You will need to come back to the shelter every 48 hours to see if your pet has been brought in.
 Check with your neighbors to see if they have seen your pet.
 You may also want to check the lost and found section of the local newspapers and place an ad there yourself.